claudiofahey/hsk-docs/common/adding-a-hadoop-user.rst

       --zone zone1 --provider local \\
       --home-directory /ifs/isiloncluster1/zone1/hadoop/user/hduser1**

 #.
-Add user to Cloudera nodes.
+Add user to Hadoop nodes.
 Usually, this only needs to be performed on the master-0 node.

     .. parsed-literal::